-His brief was to provide quidance for the work we do ourselves (mowing height, verti-cutting, hollow and solid tining) and to carry out specialist work himself.
+His brief was to provide guidance for the work we do ourselves (mowing height, verti-cutting, hollow and solid tining) and to carry out specialist work himself.

-After three years the successfully applied to the CA for a grant to help with the cost of this.
+After three years the condition of the grass was greatly improved and we were ready to start on the levelling work and successfully applied to the CA for a grant to help with the cost of this.

-The CA Development Committee awarded us £3900 split over four
+The CA Development Committee awarded us £3900 split over four annual installments.